ac-png/ac-png/README.md

 ### **EcoTrack – Interactive Environmental Data Platform**
 **Technologies:** Neo4j, Django, R, Tableau

-A platform to help organizations like municipalities, universities, and NGOs **understand and act on environmental data**.
-It collects public datasets and IoT sensor data to track metrics like air quality, energy usage, water consumption, and recycling rates, turning complex data into actionable insights.
+A platform that helps organisations track and understand key environmental data, like air quality, energy use, water use, and recycling.
+It gathers information from multiple sources and presents it clearly, so users can easily spot trends, make comparisons, and take action based on the insights.

 **Key features:**
 - Neo4j graph database linking locations, time periods, and resource usage to reveal patterns